 In recent decades, the intensification of animal production due to the increasing demand for products of animal origin has led to an increasing overall use of antimicrobials.
-In addition, the volume of antimicrobials used also increases when global food companies have made commitments to the reduction or avoidance of routine antibiotics in one or more of the major markets in which they operate specific diseases are being targeted or to prevent the spread of a particular disease, or in times of stress.
+In addition, the volume of antimicrobials used also increases when global food companies have made commitments to the avoidance of close confinement in one or more of the major markets in which they operate global food companies have made commitments to the reduction or avoidance of routine antibiotics in one or more of the major markets in which they operate specific diseases are being targeted or to prevent the spread of a particular disease, or in times of stress.
 While the prudent use of antibiotics is important to treat animal diseases, its overuse and misuse can contribute to antimicrobial resistance in both animals and humans.
 The challenge is to reduce antimicrobial use in livestock production whilst maintaining animal health, welfare and productivity.
 Ninety-seven companies (65%) have made commitments to the reduction or avoidance of routine antibiotics in animal production.
 Of these, 22 companies have made universal commitments across all relevant geographies, species and products.
 Particular efforts are being made by companies to minimise antimicrobial use through, for example, applying good husbandry practices while handling animals; improving animal welfare (e.g. ensuring good air and water supply quality, appropriate ventilation rates and space allocation); ensuring good hygiene, biosecurity measures, and general conditions on farms; applying rigorous disease control measures (e.g. vaccination); using feed ingredients/additives that enhance the efficiency of feed conversion to substitute antibiotics as growth promoters (e.g. in-feed enzymes, probiotics, prebiotics, acidifiers, plant extracts, essential oils and many others).